 There are three effective ways to do this: the quiet method, the bathtub method, and the soap method.

 Silence is golden for finding a leak in your mattress.

-In a quiet area, blow up the bed to maximum capacity, put pressure on different parts of the mattress and listen very carefully for faint whistling noise.
+In a quiet area, blow up the bed to maximum capacity.
+Put pressure on different parts of the mattress and listen very carefully for a faint whistling noise.

 Also, try lightly running your fingers up and down the seams of the mattress, as touch can be more reliable than hearing.